Last updated: December 2019

 - Coffee shop noises enhance creativity.

 - Alcohol influences creativity.

-According to the above facts, we need to limit the logic to become creative.
-All they describe ways to detach from reality and defeat the force known as “the lizard brain” (Seth Godin), critical for our survival in this world.
+Based on the above, we need to limit the logic to become creative and generate better college essay ideas.
+All methods describe ways to detach from reality and defeat the force known as “the lizard brain,” critical for our survival in this world.